ethereum-oasis-op/baseline-grants/.github/ISSUE_TEMPLATE/grant-application.md

 ### Community Grant Agreement
-I understand and agree to the ['Grant Recipient Guidelines & Process' outlined here](https://github.com/eea-oasis/baseline-grants/blob/main/README.md)
+I understand and agree to the ['Process for Approved Grants' outlined here](https://github.com/eea-oasis/baseline-grants/blob/main/README.md)
 - [ ] I agree
 - [ ] I do not agree